tyler7771/sample_plan/Week_1/Day_1/lecture_notes/strings.md

 ### <a name="downcase">Downcase</a>

 What happens if we have a word that has some letters that are capitalized and we want all of the characters to be lowercase?
-In comes .downcase to save the day!
+In comes downcase to save the day!

 ```ruby
 "Hello World".downcase # => hello world